 Sorting fact, disinformation amid Russian war on Ukraine

 Associated Press journalists around Ukraine and beyond are documenting military activity during Russia’s invasion.
 With disinformation rife and social media amplifying military claims and counterclaims, determining exactly what is happening can be difficult.
-Here’s a look at what could be confirmed Tuesday as Russia’s military assault on Ukraine was in its sixth day.
+Here’s a look at what could be confirmed Thursday as Russia’s war on Ukraine was in its eighth day.

 ANNOUNCED BY UKRAINIAN AUTHORITIES

 — A spokesman for Europe’s largest nuclear plant said Russians began shelling the power station.
 The plant is in Enerhodar, a city on the Dnieper River that accounts for one-quarter of the country’s power generation.
 The spokesman said the shelling began early Friday.

 — The mayor of Enerhodar said Ukrainian and Russian forces were battling for control of the city.
 Verified video showed people there streaming away from a billowing inferno.